Glossary

 DNS Filtering

 DNS Filtering is a process that uses the Domain Name System (DNS) to allow website access, by their domain name.
-Tehama's DNS Filtering feature provides this capability as an extra layer of security on top of the Firewall Rules that are set up for each Room.
+Tehama's DNS Filtering feature provides this capability as an extra layer of security on top of the Firewall Rules that are set up for each Enclave.
 See the DNS Filtering guide for more information about DNS Filtering in Tehama.

 File Vault